hamed-javidi/Pedestrian-detection/README.md

 using the trained SVM model (use built-in function/library).
 c) Compute the accuracy, false positive rate, and the miss rate.
-3. Repeat the experiment in part 2 for training the SVM classifier with different set of kernel functions (e. g. rbf, polynomial, etc.).
+3. Repeat the experiment in part 2 for training the SVM classifier with different set of kernel functions (e. g. rbf, polynomial, etc.)